 Event will be held at:

 Bellarmine Preparatory School

 This event will be live-streamed online for those unable to attend in-person.

-Details for the livestream will be available closer to the date.
+Details for the livestream will be emailed to registrants prior to the event.

 Please note that by RSVPing for this event, you consent to being part of a recorded livestream that will later will be uploaded to YouTube.

 This event is free and open to the public, but your donations help us keep our mission of fostering global engagement alive.
 Please consider donating what you can today.
 If you like our mission and would like to play a more active role, you should also consider becoming a member!

 950 Pacific Avenue, Suite 310, Tacoma, Washington 98402

 Phone: 253-251-2750 | Email: email@example.com

 You can also contact us through our web form.